 We live in a time of constant input and anyone with an internet connection has experienced that staggering feeling.
 Yes, the Internet makes the world seem much smaller than it is by giving people the power to connect with anyone.
 But it can be too much sometimes.

 As the Boomers like to say “we didn’t have so many choices, consider yourself lucky”.
 But just because we have more choices doesn’t mean it is easier to choose.
-And personalization helps the brand reach its exact audience making our lives simpler.
+Personalization helps the brand reach its exact audience making lives simpler for users around the world.

 And it is not just with shopping, movies, or songs.
 Personalization helps brands provide better experiences for their users/ customers.

-In fact, according to the “2018 Accenture Interactive Personalization Pulse” report, 45% of potential customers have abandoned a website because the amount of information or number of choices was overwhelming.
+In fact, according to the “2018 Accenture Interactive Personalization Pulse” report, 45% of potential customers have abandoned a website because the amount of information and number of choices was overwhelming.